In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 After his father Ralph Firman Sr. co-founded the race car constructor Van Diemen International with Ross Ambrose, it only seemed natural for Ralph Firman to enter the world of motorsport.

-The Irishman experienced success early on in single-seaters, winning nine races of the 1993 Formula Vauxhall Junior Championship for Team JLR to take the title, despite a mid-season injury to his ankle caused by a cycling accident.
+The Irishman experienced success early on in single-seaters, and won the 1993 Formula Vauxhall Junior Championship for Team JLR, with nine race wins.
+This is made more impressive by the fact he suffered a mid-season injury to his ankle.

-As a result, he was named as the winner of the McLaren Autosport BRDC Award at the end of the season.
+As a result, he won the McLaren Autosport BRDC Award at the end of the season.
+Firman then finished fourth in the 1994 Vauxhall Lotus series.

 — Zdravko (@zdravkost) May 20, 2018

-In 1997, he went to Japan to and entered Formula Nippon with Team TMS and finished second at Sportsland SUGO to end the season eighth in the standings.
+In 1997, Firman went to Japan to and entered Formula Nippon with Team TMS.
+The Irishman finished second at Sportsland SUGO finished the season eighth in the standings.

-Firman would then spend the next three years in the series with Team Nova and added six podium finishes to his tally, which included victory in the 1999 season finale at Suzuka.
+Firman would then spend the next three years in the series with Team Nova and added six podium finishes to his tally.
+His also recorded his first victory during the 1999 season finale at Suzuka.

-In 2001, a move to Nakajima Racing saw him record back-to-back wins at Motegi and Suzuka respectively at the close of the campaign, but a string of retirements earlier on in the year prevented him from mounting a title challenge.
+In 2001, a move to Nakajima Racing saw him record back-to-back wins at Motegi and Suzuka respectively at the close of the campaign.
+On the other hand. several retirements earlier on in the year prevented him from mounting a title challenge.

 — Pereira (@Pereira_FC) November 16, 2015